Dasfaust/SimpleDiscordDRM/README.md

 Creates a REST API with Flask that allows applications to check for certain roles given to a specific user.
 Useful for running beta tests within your Discord community.

+## How it works
+Given a session ID, the auth script will redirect to Discord's OAuth2 service where the user can choose to authorize your application.
+Once authorized, Discord redirects back to the script with an authorization token.
+From there the bot can read the user's roles and make a decision based on that data.

 # Usage
 All routes take a `sessionId` parameter, and responses are a JSON object with the following fields:
 `authorized: [1 or 0]` is the session authorized?